zalando/restful-api-guidelines/http/Http.md

 ### PUT

-PUT requests are used to create or update single resources or an entire collection resources.
-The semantic is best described as »*please put the enclosed representation at the resource mentioned by the URL*«.
+PUT requests are used to create or update **entire** resources - single or collection resources.
+The semantic is best described as »*please put the enclosed representation **in place of** the resource mentioned by the URL*«.

 - PUT requests are usually applied to single resources, and not to collection resources, as this would imply replacing the entire collection
 - PUT requests are usually robust against non-existence of resources by implicitly creating before updating
-- on successful PUT requests, the server will replace the entire resource addressed by the URL with the representation passed in the payload
+- on successful PUT requests, the server will **replace the entire resource** addressed by the URL with the representation passed in the payload (subsequent reads will deliver the same payload)
 - successful PUT requests will usually generate 200 or 204 (if the resource was updated - with or without actual content returned), and 201 (if the resource was created)